milesepstein13/atari-rl/README.md

 Running with no algorithm specified uses DQN.

-I added the sarsa option, which uses Using SARSALambdaContinuous.
+I added and am debugging the sarsa option, which uses Using SARSALambdaContinuous.
 It is continuous, but lots of other RL algorithms (e.g. standard Q learning) are discrete, but there may be additional options to add here https://mushroomrl.readthedocs.io/en/dev/_modules/index.html

 New Algorithms can be added by adding it to imports at line 12, adding its argument name at line 156, and